 Alternatively, if you are time poor and want an easier alternative, I have assembled a Trivia Sheet for you.
-You will find it under the link on this site - Melbourne Cup Trivia.
-I have assembled a series of questions and multiple choice answers.
-All you need do is download the sheet, print out as many copies as you need and distribute them.
+Click on this link to download the Trivia and a heap of good ideas to help you organise you Melbourne Cup Day. https://www.pickthecupwinner.com.au/trivia All you need do is download the sheet, print out as many copies as you need and distribute them.
 Ummmm.
 Easy.

 Vow and Declare won the 2019 Melbourne Cup.
 FIrst Australian horse to win the race since Shocking won in 2009.
 Of the 24 starters, 22 of them were internationals.
 Surprise Baby was the only other Aussie-bred horse in the race.
 It was controversial Cup as (initially) Master Of Reality was 2nd and Prince of Arran was 3rd.
 IlParidiso was 4th across the line.

 But the stewards protested against the result and found found jockey Frankie Dettori guilty of blocking stablemate Il Paradiso in the run to the line in the Melbourne Cup.
 The protest was upheld and Racing Victoria announced after the stewards meeting that Master of Reality had officially been relegated to finish fourth, while third-place finisher Prince of Arran was promoted to second and Il Paradiso officially finished third.